ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 1 - Outlining setup and arranging storage.md

 ## Beginning with Ghost

-From the services listed in the [chapter **G018**](G018%20-%20K3s%20cluster%20setup%2001%20~%20Requirements%20and%20arrangement.md#ghost), let's begin with the publishing platform **Ghost**.
+From the services listed in the [chapter **G018**](G018%20-%20K3s%20cluster%20setup%2001%20~%20Requirements%20and%20arrangement.md#ghost), you can begin with the publishing platform **Ghost**.
 Since deploying it requires the configuration and deployment of several different components, the procedure for deploying Ghost is split in five parts, being this chapter the first one of them.

-In this first part, you will see how to outline the setup of your Ghost platform, then work in the arrangement of the storage drives needed to store Ghost's data.
+This first part explains how to outline the setup of your Ghost platform, then works out the arrangement of the storage drives needed to store Ghost components' data.

 ## Outlining Ghost's setup

 You must define how you want to setup Ghost in your cluster, meaning that you have to decide beforehand how to solve the following points:

 - Ghost can use a cache server.
-Which one will you use and will it be exclusive to the Ghost instance?
+Which one you want to use and will it be exclusive to the Ghost instance?

 - For storing operation-related data, Ghost requires a database.
 Which one are you going to use and how you will setup it?

-- Where in your K3s cluster the Ghost's data should be placed?
+- Where in your K3s cluster the data produced by Ghost's components should be placed?

 This guide solves the previous points as follows: